CS171-Staff/cs171-su23-website/policies.md

 ## Prerequisites

-Since CS 171 is primarily a theoretical computer science course, we require familiar with discrete mathematics (CS 70) and basic programming experience (CS 61A, CS 61B).
+Since CS 171 is primarily a theoretical computer science course, we require familiar with discrete mathematics (CS 70) and basic programming experience (CS 61A or CS 61B level).
 A class in algorithms (CS 170) is helpful, but not required.
 No prior cryptography experience is assumed.

 ## Lecture